rbroek/objectiv.io/docs/docs/quickstart-guide.md

 When you trigger an event, you can see a request show up in your docker logs.
 If you used a terminal to spin up the containers, it shows there as well.

 :::info
 Please note that all events have a UTC timestamp.
-To see/use your new events in the Demo Notebook, please rebuild the full dataframe in the third cell of the notebook and re-run all cells up to 'Set the timeframe'
+To see/use your new events in the Demo Notebook, just rerun the 'Explore the data' cell.
 :::
 ### Next Steps